Politics and Islam: Competition with nationalism and the political left

 Mustafa Kemal Atatürk, the founding father of the Republic of Turkey, serving as its first president from 1923 until his death in 1938.
 He undertook sweeping progressive reforms, which modernized Turkey into a secular, industrializing nation.

 Ideologies coming from Europe that had for a time influence in the Muslim world included patriotism and liberalism in the 19th century.
-In the 1920, when Kemal Ataturk won the first major Muslim victory against a Christian power for centuries, defeating the Greeks and "facing down the mighty British Empire", he went on to secularize his country, converting what was left of the Ottoman Empire into the Turkish Republic, abolishing the caliphate, replacing sharia law, with Swiss Civil Code, Arabic script with the Latin alphabet, and adopting a range of European practices, Westernizing his country.
-At first Ataturk's victory resounded throughout the Muslim world, though he was later reviled as a traitor.
+In the 1920, when Kemal Atatürk won the first major Muslim victory against a Christian power for centuries, defeating the Greeks and "facing down the mighty British Empire", he went on to secularize his country, converting what was left of the Ottoman Empire into the Turkish Republic, abolishing the caliphate, replacing sharia law, with a modified version of the Swiss Civil Code, the Arabic script with the Latin script, and adopting a range of European practices, Westernizing his country.
+At first Atatürk's victory resounded throughout the Muslim world, though he was later reviled as a "traitor" by Islamists.

 Arabism as a "common nationality" was first launched in the "late 19th and early 20th centuries".
 In the 1920s and 30s "nationalist leaders still dominated the political scene" in Muslim countries, and nationalist discourse alone was heard in public debate".

 However, with patriotism's fragmentation and liberalism's failure, others replaced them—fascism in the 1930s, communism from the 1950s to the 1980.

 Between the 1950s and the 1960s, the predominant ideology within the Arab world was pan-Arabism, which de-emphasized religion and encouraged the creation of socialist, secular states based on Arab nationalist ideologies such as Nasserism and Baathism rather than Islam, and called for a unified (very large) Arab state.
 Increasingly, the borders of these states were seen as artificial colonial creations - which they were, having literally been drawn on a map by European colonial powers.

 Coups that overthrew conservative regimes, (usually monarchies), establishing revolutionary republican governments (nationalist and/or leftist) occurred in several Arab countries—Egypt (1952), Iraq (1958), North Yemen (1962) and Libya (1969).

 However, governments based on Arab nationalism have found themselves facing economic stagnation and disorder.
 The quick and decisive defeat of the Arab countries (who had pledged to annihilated Israel) in the 1967 Arab-Israeli Six-Day War, "seriously undermined the ideological edifice" of Arab nationalism.
 Few years later the Islamist philosophy—hitherto confined to small circles of Muslim Brothers—came into this political vacuum.

 By the 1990s, the secular ideologies of "liberalism, nationalism, capitalism, socialism, communism" had "failed utterly" to resolve the problems of the Muslim world (according to Bernard Lewis); and in the realm of political dissent in Muslim society, "from Cairo to Tehran, the crowds that in the 1950s demonstrated" against colonialism, and imperialism, were now simply anti-Westernism, and marched beneath the green banner of Islam, no longer "the red or national flag" (according to Olivier Roy).
-Ataturk's secularism was in retreat in Turkey.
+Atatürk's secularism was in retreat in Turkey.